 what is dry needling?

-MS Dry Needling Education is currently the only dry needling education provider specifically designed for physical therapists whose state practice act requires fifty face to face continuing education hours BEFORE you can even needle a patient.
+MS Dry Needling Education is currently the only dry needling education and course provider specifically designed for physical therapists whose state practice act requires fifty face to face continuing education hours BEFORE you can even needle a patient.

 APTA Description of Dry Needling in Clinical Practice

 Dry needling is a skilled intervention that uses a thin filiform needle to penetrate the skin and stimulate underlying myofascial trigger points, muscular, and connective tissues for the management of neuromusculoskeletal pain and movement impairments.

 Injections into myofascial trigger points (hyperirritable spots in muscle) were first proposed by Medical Doctors Janet Travell and David Simons in the early 1940’s.
 These physicians injected various substances including corticosteroids, analgesics, saline, etc. into trigger points.
 The wider use of “Dry” Needling started after a study in 1979 by a Czech physician, Karel Lewit, where it was emphasized that the “needling effect” is distinct from that of the injected substance (dry vs. wet needling).
 Since then, numerous medical studies have found no difference between injections of different substances and Dry Needling in the treatment of musculoskeletal pain.